 Your doctor may also suggest counselling.
 If you use food to cope with depression, loneliness, anxiety, or boredom, you need to learn new skills to deal with those feelings.

 Eating fewer calories while increasing activity may help you to lose weight.
 Focus on smaller portion sizes.

-People often convince themselves that they don't overeat.
 Keeping a food journal can help you find out how many calories you consume in a day.
 Then you can set a goal with your doctor or dietitian according to your needs.